 It was pure happenstance that got me to consider using chayote squash as an apple substitute for a keto apple cobbler.

-My first attempt was to sauté the cooked chayote with a little bit of sugar substitute, cinnamon and butter.
+My first attempt was to sauté the cooked chayote with a little bit of sugar substitute, cinnamon, and butter.
 The result was good, but it was missing the tartness of apples.
-So I added some lemon juice and bingo it was a home run!
+So I added some lemon juice and cream of tartar and bingo it was a home run!

 Background Of Chayote Squash